MuhtasimTanmoy/notebook/course/distributed system.md

 **Lecture 6**

 - SOCKET TABLE
-    - SOCKET is an index to socket table, which has all information necessary.
+    - SOCKET is an index to socket table, which has all the information necessary.
     - SOCKET File Descriptor is an index.
 Just integer.
 - SOCK ADDR_IN
     - Address family
         - AF_INET
-        - AF_unix (Client server on same machine)
+        - AF_unix (Client-server on same machine)
     - IP address
         - From client - Server IP
         - From server - Any